 - Contact people who can provide information to the assessor where necessary and make sure they are available for consultation.

-- Make sure that the assessor has full access to the collection for the time that he or she is conducting the assessment
+- Make sure that the assessor has full access to the collection for the time that he or she is conducting the PNA.

-The Preservation Needs Assessment should lead to a report that enables an organisation to prioritise conservation work and develop a suitable conservation program.
+The PNA should lead to a report that enables an organisation to prioritise conservation work and develop a suitable conservation program.
 AICCM have developed a Preservation Needs Assessment Template.
-This template must be followed by all conservators preparing a Preservation Needs Assessment for a CHG recipient.
-If you intend to apply for CHG funding in the future, you will need to submit your Preservation Needs Assessment report.
+This template must be followed by all conservators preparing a PNA for a CHG recipient.
+If you intend to apply for CHG funding in the future, you will need to submit your PNA report.
 If the assessor requires some funding up-front, only make a partial payment (50%).
 Retain the final payment (50%) until you’ve had a chance to read the draft report and ensure that it meets your requirements.
 The final report should include the following information (refer to the full AICCM report template for more detail):

 |1.
 Title page||Includes the: